ekoalfn/lambda/README.md

 # AWS Lambda Automation Scripts + OpenAI Integration

-Sistem automation Lambda yang memanggil AWS Serverless REST API Anda, memproses data dengan OpenAI, dan mengirim hasil kembali ke API sebagai single source of truth.
+Lambda automation system that calls your AWS Serverless REST API, processes data with OpenAI, and sends results back to the API as the single source of truth.

 ## 🎯 Architecture